Shreyder93/openneuro_preproc/README.md

 Testing and setting up for the singularity run..

-we need a copy of the freesurfer license to be in:
+We need a copy of the freesurfer license to be in: you can get htis from the freesrufer webiste or within the SCC (our option)

 ```sh
 ls ${BASEDIR}/fmriprep_home/.freesurfer.txt